njahn82/elsevier_hybrid_invoicing/analysis/results.md

 published in regular issues.

-On 23 May 2020, Elsevier APC pricing list comprised 1,982 journals that supported the hybrid model.
+On 23 May 2020, Elsevier APC pricing list comprised 1,982 journals that supported the hybrid model, without reverse-flips: 1,970.
 Of those, 1,755 hybrid journals published at least one open access article under a Creative Commons license between 2015 and 2019, corresponding to about 89% of journal titles in Elsevier’s hybrid journal portfolio.
 These journals published a total of 71,643 immediate open access articles between 2015 and 2019, corresponding to a share of 3%.
 Table present the high-level findings by year, illustrating a moderate growth in hybrid open access.
 Although the number of hybrid journals with at least one open access article remained somehow constant, the number of open access articles rose substantially from 10,672 in 2015 to 19,311 in 2019.
 However, the overall uptake of open access in Elsevier’s hybrid journal portfolio grew slowly from 2.6% to 3.7%, because the number of articles published also increased during this five-years period.

 <!--html_preserve-->